-We found out what Reinder had to say…
+We speak to the man behind the painting and find out what Reinder had to say…

 On becoming an artist

-"My painting career started abruptly in 2011 while living in The Netherlands; I suddenly started to paint.
+"My painting career started abruptly in 2011 while living in The Netherlands.
 I studied music at the Conservatorium van Amsterdam, so music had been a big part of my life up until then but I’ve always especially had in interest in painting.

 On being an artist